-WHO: \hefix! is you.

-WHAT: \hefix! is a truly Unique Listening Experience, playing commercial-free Retro hits during the day and Rap, Hip Hop and House music at night.

-WHERE: \hefix! is at 91.5 Cable FM.

-WHEN: \hefix! is Now.

-why: hefix! programs music absolutely NO OTHER radio

-station can.

-HOW: Using a two-way splitter,

-connect your cable TV outlet to both your TV set AND stereo receiver. \hefix! will appear at 91.5 CaFM.

-You'll have to work to get he fix! but once you've heard us you'll never go back to conventional radio!
-We do things they could never dream of!
+WHO: he fix! is you.
+WHAT: he fix! is a truly Unique Listening Experience, playing commercial-free Retro hits during the day and Rap, Hip Hop and House music at night.
+WIX WHERE: he fix! is at 91.5 Cable FM. hefix!
+WHEN: the fix! is Now.
+WHY: hefix! programs music absolutely NO OTHER radio station can.
+You'll have to work to get the fixed but once you've heard us you'll never go back to conventional radio!
+We do things they could HOW: Using a two-way splitter, never dream of! connect your cable TV outlet to both your TV set AND stereo receiver. the fix! will appear at 91.5 CaFM.
 Call us at 353-4414 or stop by G-4 Holden Hall to get involved.

-600 East Cressers Rd.
-East Lansing

-East Lansing 523 E. Grand River East Lansing 353-5565

-Meridian 925 W. Charles Okemos 353-0886